Got Questions? We’ve got answers.

 A full list of United States Consulates and the U.S. Embassy in Mexico City can be found here.

-Usually, you can get by with English but some places farther down, it may be more difficult when traveling outside of resorts.
+Usually, you can get by with English but in some places farther down, it may be more difficult when traveling outside of resorts.
 Most touristy places speak enough English for you to easily get by.
 It is helpful to learn a few phrases like “please”, “thank you”, “how much is it”, etc. Google Translate is an incredibly helpful app you can install on your smartphone.

 United States citizens need a passport to return to the U.S. from Mexico.
 You can also use a passport card for travel to Mexico and Canada.

 You can withdraw cash at ATMs all over Mexico.
 Some even offer US Dollars but most will be Mexican Pesos.
-Traveler’s checks are seldom used any more and can often be difficult to exchange.
+Traveler’s checks are seldom used anymore and can often be difficult to exchange.
 Credit cards are usually accepted in most major cities and shopping areas.

 Just like in the United States, different regions have different types of food.
 In Mexico, some cultures like their food very spicy and some blander.
 There is almost always a selection of hot sauces at restaurants you can try if you want to spice things up a bit.
 If you aren’t sure about the level of spiciness, just ask.